rampatra/animatescroll.js/README.md

 This is my first jQuery Plugin and I hope you all like it.
 You are free to make more improvements to the code and can do the same @github.

-If my plugin helped you or unlikely for any issues tweet me @ramswaroopatra, will be happy to hear from you.
+If my plugin helped you or unlikely for any issues tweet me @ramswarooppatra, will be happy to hear from you.